MicrosoftDocs/azure-devops-docs/docs/integrate/rest-api-overview.md

 A REST API request/response pair can be separated into five components:

 1. The **request URI**, in the following form: `VERB https://{instance}[/{collection}[/{team-project}]/_apis[/{area}]/{resource}?api-version={version}`
-    * *instance*: The Team Services account or TFS server you're sending the request to.
+    * *instance*: The VSTS account or TFS server you're sending the request to.
 They are structured as follows,
-        * Team Services: `{account}.visualstudio.com`
+        * VSTS: `{account}.visualstudio.com`
         * TFS: `server:port` (the default port is 8080)
-    * *collection*: The value for collection should be `DefaultCollection` for both TFS and Team Services.
+    * *collection*: The value for collection should be `DefaultCollection` for both TFS and VSTS.
     * *resource path*: The collection should be followed by `_apis/{area}/{resource}`.
 For example `_apis/wit/workitems`.
     * *api-version*: Every API request should include an api-version to avoid having your app or service break as APIs evolve. api-versions are in the following format: `{major}.{minor}[-{stage}[.{resource-version}]], for example:
         * `api-version=1.0`